Importance of Food Service Management

-Careers for FSMs
+A Faster Path for FSMs

 Do you see the importance of becoming a food service manager?
 If you are interested in earning a Bachelor of Science in Food Service Management, consider the Culinary Institute of Virginia, a part of ECPI University.
 With year-round classes and an accelerated schedule, you could graduate in as little as 2.5 years.
 For more information about this exciting program, connect with a friendly admissions advisor today.

 It could be the Best Decision You Ever Make!

 DISCLAIMER – ECPI University makes no claim, warranty, or guarantee as to actual employability or earning potential to current, past or future students or graduates of any educational program we offer.
 The ECPI University website is published for informational purposes only.
 Every effort is made to ensure the accuracy of information contained on the ECPI.edu domain; however, no warranty of accuracy is made.
 No contractual rights, either expressed or implied, are created by its content.